merico-dev/markdoc/md/en/tutorial.md

 ### Style

-The HTML generated from Markdown currently have [GitHub Markdown Styles](https://github.com/sindresorhus/github-markdown-css) built in, but you can switch to our own styles in the future.
+Currently, using our own `npm run build` to compile Markdown, the generated HTML document will have [GitHub Markdown Styles](https://github.com/sindresorhus/github-markdown-css/blob/main/github-markdown-light.css) built in, but you can switch to our own styles in the future.

-### Code highlight
+### Code highlighting

-The HTML generated from Markdown currently have GitHub Markdown's code highlighting styles, code highlighting can be removed if needed.
+Currently, using our own `npm run build` to compile Markdown, the generated HTML document will have [GitHub Markdown's code highlighting styles](https://github.com/highlightjs/highlight.js/blob/main/src/styles/github.css) built in, but you can switch to our own code highlighting styles or remove code highlighting if needed.

 ### Document section